jezinho22/teched-201/201-class-01/readme.md

 mv = move a file
 rm <filename> = remove a file permanently.
 Warning: there is no recovery! cp <source> <destination> = copy a file

-## Reading for 201.2

-### TIL
-- Huh!
-You can put little % operators on CSS and adjust them so that elements are x% the size of each other
-- Which would make it easy to to create a loading bar, or percent correct bar - which is just what I need for my cricket picking game

-### IWTFOMA
-- How to use selectors dynamically for CSS
-- I've forgotten how to do numbered list in md - I thought it was just with numbers ...